tonig-evo/workshop-paml/README.md

     - Plot a histogram of the obtained likelihoods and indicate the original likelihood value
     - What is your conclusion on how well the initial classification reflected heterogenity of the evolutionary rates across classified sites?

-4. What biological "classifications" would be possible for a fixed site-model.
-Name at least 5 and discuss them briefly (Hint, you can choose maximum two examples for non-coding DNA)
+4. What biological "classifications" would be possible for a fixed site-model?
+Name at least 5 and discuss them briefly (Hint, you can choose maximum two examples for non-coding DNA).

-5. How could a fixed-site model contribute to an ecological research question (reflect to your own resarch project).
+5. How could a fixed-site model contribute to an ecological research question (reflect to your own resarch project)?